m-spangenberg/exercises_databases/README.md

 Data streams are never ending sources of new data which we might want to observe patterns in.

-* Data is contantly being generated
+* Data is constantly being generated
   * Stock market ticker
   * Network monitoring
   * Sensors